David was born in Peoria, IL in 1971.

 Another beloved teacher was a man known as Colonel Moore.
 He was an ‘old school’ recovering alcoholic.
 He worked as a “junk man” – clearing out old houses and selling the junk.
 In his spare time he worked with addicts helping them to stay clean.
 This was before rehabs became so prevalent.
 In those days he would even have people detoxing in his home.
 He had this way of speaking straight to my heart and pulling no punches.
 Colonel Moore helped me get rid of my ‘inner junk’.

 I can never express my tremendous gratitude for those years of training.
 I feel like the Indian tradition opened its deepest heart and welcomed me in the most wonderful way.
 To know a master like Gurumayi and have the privilege to serve her and learn from her is true grace.
 On one level there is the whole wisdom tradition: the teachings, the scriptures, the inner technology of yoga.
-On the other level there is the experience of Grace, the experience of being with the master, serving, and practicing in that enlivened energy field.
+On the other level there is the experience of Grace, the experience of being with a master teacher and serving and practicing in that traditional energy field.

-In 1999 David relocated to Auckland New Zealand where he taught therapeutic hatha yoga, offered meditation workshops, and hosted The Road Less Traveled, a public radio show which played sacred music from different traditions and featured interviews with spiritual teachers and humanitarians.
-In New Zealand David also founded Working With Soul, a training company offering self-care workshops for medical professionals and in-depth training for Hatha Yoga teachers.
+In 1999 David relocated to Auckland New Zealand where he taught therapeutic hatha yoga, offered meditation workshops, and hosted The Road Less Traveled, a radio ministry which played sacred music from different traditions and featured interviews with spiritual teachers and humanitarians.
+In New Zealand David also founded Working With Soul, a training company offering self-care workshops for medical professionals and in-depth training for Yoga teachers.

 In 2004 David founded Banyan Education in New York City.
 With Banyan, David sought to offer the benefits of meditation practice to people who were ‘off the beaten path’ of the mainstream yoga scene.
 With Banyan, David initiated a first-of-its-kind pilot program at Mount Sinai Children’s Hospital using meditation as a therapeutic modality for young patients and their parents.